Payments to the Court

 Make Your Payment In-Person

-Payments are accepted at the Justice Court Clerk’s Office on the 2nd Floor of the Regional Justice Center, during regular business hours by cash, VISA©, MASTERCARD® or DISCOVER® debit or credit card, personal check, money order, or cashier's check.
-Be sure to write the case number on the check or money order.
+Payments are accepted at the Customer Service Division on the 1st Floor of the Regional Justice Center, during regular business hours by cash, VISA©, MASTERCARD® or DISCOVER® debit or credit card, money order, or cashier's check.
+Be sure to write the case number on the money order and cashier's check.

 Payment From Other Countries